pzhlkj6612/Something4Ubuntu-Desktop-1604/Tweak-My-Own-Ubuntu/README.md

 TimeoutStartSec=1year 2months 3weeks 4days 5hours 6minutes 7seconds 8msec 9usec
 ```

-**Do not set a value that is too large** even though it will be ignored.
+**DO NOT** set a value that is too large even though it will be ignored.

 And, type ```Ctrl-X``` to exit, type ```y``` and ```Enter``` to save file.
 Then, reboot your system.